calongtong/Alienworlds-awfullautobot2/README.md

 # Alienworlds-awfullautobot
- This bot automatically mines TLM and solves the captcha through the Anti-Captha service
+ This bot automatically mines TLM and solves the captcha through the Anti-Captha service By Python CMD

 The first working bot for the game Alien Worlds.
 You will never be banned.
 The bot always mines with a different delay, so the game thinks that you are a real person.